skeletonlabs/skeleton/.changeset/clean-carrots-nail.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: removed horizontal space on vertical radio group.
+bugfix: resolved a spacing issue when using the vertical `radio group` setting